Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Data Mixing Agent

-During implementation, the environment assesses the general capability of the checkpoints via the validation set of the MMLU dataset~\footnote{\url{https://huggingface.co/datasets/cais/mmlu}} with 1,531 high-quality general-domain questions and answers.
-The math reasoning capability is evaluated with 1,500 random samples from the training split of the MATH dataset~\footnote{\url{https://huggingface.co/datasets/EleutherAI/hendrycks_math}}.
-Leveraging this evaluation environment, we collect feedback data by training a small proxy model $\mathcal{M}_p$ with the LLaMA3 structure and 50M parameters on each sampled trajectory from scratch.
-The model checkpoint is evaluated on this environment at each data reweighting step, resulting in 27,266 feedbacks.
-Formally, for the $i$-th data mixing distribution $\rho_i\in\tau$, we obtain a tuple $(\rho_i, reward(\mathcal{M}_p^i))$, where $reward(\mathcal{M}_p^i)$ denotes the environment feedback for the model checkpoint $\mathcal{M}_p^i$ after training on the $i$-th domain reweighting step.
-Notably, the feedback at the start state is obtained with the initialized base proxy model.
+During implementation, the environment assesses the general capability via the validation set of the MMLU~\citep{hendrycks2020measuring} dataset and the math reasoning capability via a subset of the MATH~\citep{hendrycks2021measuring} dataset.
+Leveraging this evaluation environment, we collect feedback data by training a small proxy model $\mathcal{M}_p$ on each sampled trajectory from scratch.
+The model checkpoint is evaluated on this environment at each data reweighting step.
+For the $i$-th data mixing distribution $\rho_i\in\tau$, we obtain a tuple $(\rho_i, \mathcal{R}(\mathcal{M}_p^i))$, where $\mathcal{M}_p^i$ denotes the model checkpoint after training on the $i$-th step.